AaronSaikovski/pyazvalidatemoveresources/README.md

 ### Software Requirements

-- Python 3.10.10 or later
+- Python v3.10 or higher needs to be installed - https://www.python.org/
-- pip 23.0.1 or later
+- Poetry v1.5.1 or higher needs to be installed - https://python-poetry.org/docs/#installation
 - Azure CLI tools 2.48.1 or later
-- Python virtual environment and packages as specified in requirements.txt.

 ### Azure Setup

 You must be logged into the Azure from the command line for this program to work.
 This program will use the CLIs current logged in identity.